rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 are represented on your keyboard lights, instead of a computer screen.

-[TanTan] released a [video][wooting_snake-video] documenting the process making this project.
+[TanTan] released a [video][wooting_snake-video] documenting the process of making this project.

 [wooting_snake-git]: https://github.com/TanTanDev/wooting_snake
 [wooting_snake-video]: https://youtu.be/OhhscXz-60g